Psycokwet/bassaudio-updated/README.md

 If you want a lighter version without superfluous binaries library included, please, check out [bassaudio-updated-light](https://www.npmjs.com/package/bassaudio-updated-light)

+**Do you need more features?**

+There is two way to use functions that I did not include in this wrapper.
+Either you send me a mail asking me to officially add it, which I will, either you "patch it" while you use the wrapper as following :

 # Un4Seen Bass Audio Library Wrapper

 [Bass Audio library](http://www.un4seen.com) is the best audio library to play, edit, convert, stream etc.